 Reviewed On: PC

-Our Dead Dreams review copy was supplied by the developer.Some of our posts include links to online retail stores.
+Our Dead Dreams review copy was provided by the developer.Some of our posts include links to online retail stores.
 We get a small cut if you buy something through one of our links.
 Don't worry, it doesn't cost you anything extra.